appu22/Network-Lab-Programs-/README.md

 # Network-Lab-Programs-
 All Network lab programs using java language.

-/Total 7 programs are there in this text file(networklabprograms.docx).
+Total 7 programs are there in this text file(networklabprograms.docx).